Notice to OneMatch Registrants and Consent to Participate

 What is Personal Information?

 Personal information, which includes personal health information, is information that may be used to identify you.
-It includes such details as your name, address, date of birth, health status and compatibility testing.
+It includes such details your name, address, email address, date of birth, health status and compatibility testing.

 Collection of Your Personal Information